ICLIPTER/canvas-ecommerce-craft/README.md

-# Welcome to your Lovable project
+# Welcome to your Lovable projec

 ## How can I edit this code?